jeferson-sb/portfolio/content/articles/writing-smooth-css-transitions.md

 <video src="@/assets/clips/flicker.mp4" height="200" autoplay loop muted />

-This is related to the target area of the box and the fact the we're applying the transition uppon hovering the box itself, so when the box starts to move our **mouse/pointer** are still in the bounds of the target area of the box and the transition gets triggered again and again.
+This is related to the target area of the box and the fact the we're applying the transition upon hovering the box itself, so when the box starts to move our **mouse/pointer** are still in the bounds of the target area of the box and the transition gets triggered again and again.

 One possible workaround is adding a short delay: